PVSSLR/MATLAB-PROJECTS-/README.md

 # MATLAB-PROJECTS-

-RC TRAINER CALCULATION SOFTWARE USING MATLAB
+1.RC TRAINER CALCULATION SOFTWARE USING MATLAB

-RC DELTA CALCULATION SOFTWARE USING MATLAB
+2.RC DELTA CALCULATION SOFTWARE USING MATLAB

-These can be used only for educational purpose.

 This program is a free and there is NO WARRANTY.
-You can use, modify and redistribute it for personal, non-profit use under your RESPONSIBILITY.
+You can use, modify and redistribute it for personal, non-profit, educational purpose under your RESPONSIBILITY.